 Portman receives funding for a child with an EHC plan.

 We are sometimes able to convince the LA that your child has sufficient needs to warrant additional funding whilst identification and assessment processes are occurring.
 This is called contingency funding.

-From September 2015, PECC is recognised and supported by the borough as having an enhanced SEN offer.
-This allows us to provide a wider range of support and interventions and identifies us as a centre at which good SEN practice can be shared with other settings.
+Since September 2015, PECC has been recognised and supported by the borough as having an enhanced SEND offer.
+This allows us to provide a wider range of support and interventions and identifies us as a centre at which good SEND practice can be shared with other settings.

 The Head teacher and the SENCO discuss the effectiveness of the nurseries current interventions and provisions and prioritise an action plan, which may include additional or alternative interventions, staff training and equipment needs, This process is reviewed regularly to ensure the best possible intervention is provided to those children who require additional support to learn.

 How will the school know that the support has made a difference to my child’s learning and how can I and my child be included in this review process?

 At your child’s review each term we will assess together the impact of the support given to ensure that the learning outcomes have been achieved and if not what adaptations are necessary.

 It is likely that your child has made progress in these areas but that they still need support to continue to make further progress,

 We will ask your child’s views on their learning and their nursery experiences.
 If they are non -verbal we will use our observations to inform us about their well being and their views.

 We record your child’s progress in a variety of ways including observations held in the learning journey and photographic and video evidence.